 Indiana Rural Healthcare Facilities

-There are 125 hospitals in Indiana (Kaiser, 2011), 38 of which are located in rural areas (Indiana State Office of Rural Health, 2012).
-The state has 35 hospitals currently identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
-There are 64 Rural Health Clinics in Indiana (Kaiser, 2012), and 19 Federally Qualified Health Centers provide services at 90 sites in the state (Kaiser, 2011).
+There are 123 hospitals in Indiana (Kaiser, 2013), 38 of which are located in rural areas (Indiana State Office of Rural Health, 2012).
+The state has 35 hospitals currently identified as Critical Access Hospitals (Flex Team, 4/2015).
+There are 65 Rural Health Clinics in Indiana (CMS, 2015), and 19 Federally Qualified Health Centers provide services at 108 sites in the state (NACHC, 2013).

-Most Indianan's have some form of health insurance coverage, although 13.0% of the state's residents lack any health insurance (Kaiser, 2011).
-According to the USDA Economic Research Service, the average per-capita income for all Indianan's in 2012 was $38,119, although rural per-capita income lagged at $34,514.
-Estimates from 2012 indicate a poverty rate of 14.7% exists in rural Indiana, compared to a 15.8% level in urban areas of the State.
-2012 ACS data reports that 15.9% of the rural population has not completed high school, compared to 12.1% of urban populations.
-The unemployment rate in rural Indiana is at 8.6% while in urban Indiana it is at 8.3% (USDA-ERS, 2012).For a national comparison, please see an overview of the United States.
+Most Indianans have some form of health insurance coverage, although 12.0% of the state's residents lack any health insurance (Kaiser, 2013).
+According to the USDA Economic Research Service, the average per-capita income for all Indianan's in 2013 was $38,622 although rural per-capita income lagged at $35,556.
+Estimates from 2013 indicate a poverty rate of 14.7% exists in rural Indiana, compared to a 16.2% level in urban areas of the State.
+The ERS reports, based on 2009-2013 ACS data, that 15.4% of the rural population has not completed high school, compared to 12.0% of urban populations.
+The unemployment rate in rural Indiana is at 5.9% while in urban Indiana it is at 6.1% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

 There are more organizations related to Indiana in the organizations section.